WWE ‘Extreme Rules’ Results, The New Day In A Tables Match With Sanity And More

 — WWE (@WWE) July 15, 2018

-Big E continued to receive some heat, but then Kingston and Woods stunningly delivered a double tope con giro.
+Big E continued to receive some heat, but then Kingston and Woods stunningly delivered a double Tope con Giro.
 Shortly after, Killian returned the stunning move with one of his own; the six-foot-four behemoth ran the ropes and hit a huge suicide dive on The New Day.

 The #BeastOfBelfast @KillianDain has been UNLEASHED in devastating fashion! #ExtremeRules pic.twitter.com/YLKYecqa6E